jessepav/lacygoill-wiki-backup/vim/config.md

 If the buffer has a local copy of  the option, from its point of view the option is local; i.e. it ignores the global value.

-If the buffer has NO local copy of the option, from its point of view the option is global; i.e. it uses the global value.
+If the  buffer has *no*  local copy of  the option, from  its point of  view the option is global; i.e. it uses the global value.

 ### When it's local, is it to a buffer?

 Yes for most global-local options.

-The only exception is `'stl'`, which is global or local to a *window*.
+The only exceptions are `'stl'`, `'so'`, and `'siso'`, which are global or local to a *window*.

 ---